perpetualKid/BrickPi.Uwp/README.md

 	Debug.WriteLine("Something went wrong initializing sensors");
 ```

 Sensor data actively needs to be polled from the BrickPi.
 This can be done in a single shot using `brick.UpdateValues()`.
-Most often a continuous loop will be run to poll sensor data (and motor encoder data) continously, this can be done by calling `brick.Start()`
+More typically, a continuous loop running polls sensor data and motor encoder data continously.
+Such loop can be started by calling `brick.Start()`

 #### Sensor Data

 Sensor's internal data buffer will be updated either through single or continuous sensor data polling (see above).
-In the application, sensor data can than be accessed through the various sensor properties, i.e. the UltraSonic sensor has a property for Distance, or Touch Sensor a boolean property indicating if the button is Pressed:
+In the application, sensor data can than be accessed through the various sensor properties, i.e. the UltraSonic sensor has a property for Distance, or Touch Sensor a boolean property indicating if the button is pressed:
 ```C#
 Debug.WriteLine(string.Format("NXT Ultrasonic, Distance: {0}, ", ultrasonic.Distance)); //distance in cm
 Debug.WriteLine(string.Format("NXT Touch, Is Pressed: {0}, ", touch.Pressed)); //true if pressed